Integration Assessment for Department Store Chain

 Organization

-XTIVIA’s client is a department store chain founded in 1888, with nearly 300 locations in 16 states offering apparel, shoes, accessories, cosmetics, home furnishings, and wedding registries.
+XTIVIA’s client is a prestigious department store chain established in 1888, operating nearly 300 locations across 16 states.
+Renowned for its diverse offerings—including apparel, shoes, accessories, cosmetics, home furnishings, and wedding registries—the client is a recognized leader in the retail sector.

 Challenge